Carglglz/bleico/docs/source/gettingstarted.rst

 Standalone Application
 ----------------------

-If there is no configured device, the scan dialog will prompt.
+If there is no configured device, the scan dialog will appear.
-If there is a configured device, it will try to connect to it, and if this not possible, the scan dialog will prompt.
+If there is a configured device, it will try to connect to it, and if this is not possible, the scan dialog will appear again.